nodejs/node/doc/api/n-api.md

   the kind of resource that is being provided for diagnostic information exposed by the `async_hooks` API.
 * `[in] max_queue_size`: Maximum size of the queue. `0` for no limit.
-* `[in] initial_thread_count`: The initial number of threads, including the main thread, which will be making use of this function.
+* `[in] initial_thread_count`: The initial number of acquisitions, i.e. the initial number of threads, including the main thread, which will be making use of this function.
 * `[in] thread_finalize_data`: Optional data to be passed to `thread_finalize_cb`.
 * `[in] thread_finalize_cb`: Optional function to call when the `napi_threadsafe_function` is being destroyed.